 The Eliza Baylies Wheaton Leadership Award

 Eliza Baylies Wheaton was the woman most singularly responsible for the founding of the Wheaton Seminary in 1834 and the continued expansion of this institution from its inception as a female seminary to a college.
 Her unselfish commitment to Wheaton, her iron will, executive ability, and strong principles and beliefs serve as a legacy of leadership and responsibility for all Wheaton students.
 This award is given to a junior or senior for unwavering support of their fellow students, remaining active and involved in the campus community, and for living the Wheaton values of innovation, community, diversity, and high standards.
-This award is given to a junior or senior dedicated to adding a new dimension to campus life by founding or revitalizing a program or office at Wheaton.
+This award is given to a junior or senior dedicated to adding a new dimension to campus life by founding, revitalizing or transforming a program, office or initiative at Wheaton.